causecode/challenge/README.md

 You have to build this project from scratch i.e. a big chunk of the code cannot come from a similar open source project.
-You may use web frameworks like Grails, Node on Serverless.com or something similar or it can be a mobile app as well.
+You may use web frameworks like Python Tornado/Django, Grails, Node on Serverless.com or something similar or it can be a mobile app as well.

 Front-end technologies like React, ReactNative, Vue, and TypeScript get you ahead in the queue.
 If you are using React use [Create React App](https://github.com/facebookincubator/create-react-app) as a starting